-INTERESTS OF AMICUS CURIAE1
+INTEREST OF AMICUS CURIAE1

-Founded in 1981 by Phyllis Schlafly, Amicus Curiae Eagle Forum Education & Legal Defense Fund ("Eagle
+Founded in 1981 by Phyllis Schlafly, Amicus Curiae Eagle Forum Education & Legal Defense Fund ("Eagle Forum ELDF") has long opposed gambling.
+Phyllis

 1 No counsel for a party authored this brief in whole or in part.
 No person or entity other than Amicus or its counsel made a monetary contribution to the preparation or submission of this brief.
 All the parties have filed blanket consents with the Court for the filing of this and other amicus briefs.